averysmithproductions/faithinventory-com-thalliumeli/README.md

 The `<environment>` argument defaults to `dev`.

-> Please note, if the app doesn't have any inventory items, then the specific test, "When a user visits the homepage" > "should get all inventory items" will always fail because it is looking for items to return.
+> Please note, if the app doesn't have any inventory items, then the specific test:
+>
+> "When a user visits the homepage" > "should get all inventory items"
+>
+> will always fail because it is looking for items to return.
 >
 > The issue will resolve itself on all subsequent runs of this test.